grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 {{< docs-imagebox img="/img/docs/v60/azuremonitor-service-query-editor.png" class="docs-image--no-shadow" caption="Azure Monitor Query Editor" >}}

-As of 7.1, the query editor will let you query multiple dimensions for metrics that support them.
+As of Grafana 7.1, the query editor allows you to query multiple dimensions for metrics that support them.
 Metrics that support multiple dimensions are those listed in the [Azure Monitor supported Metrics List](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported) that have one or more values listed in the "Dimension" column for the metric.

-### Formatting legend keys with aliases for Azure Monitor
+### Format legend keys with aliases for Azure Monitor

 The default legend formatting for the Azure Monitor API is:

 `metricName{dimensionName=dimensionValue,dimensionTwoName=DimensionTwoValue}`

-Note: Before 7.1+, the formatting used to include the resource name in the default: `resourceName{dimensionName=dimensionValue}.metricName`.
-As of 7.1+ the resource name as been removed from the default legend.
+> **Note:** Before Grafana 7.1, the formatting included the resource name in the default: `resourceName{dimensionName=dimensionValue}.metricName`.
+As of Grafana 7.1, the resource name has been removed from the default legend.

 These can be quite long, but this formatting can be changed by using aliases.
-In the Legend Format field, the aliases which are defined below can be combined any way you want.
+In the **Legend Format** field, you can combine the aliases defined below any way you want.

-Azure Monitor Examples:
+Azure Monitor examples:

 - `Blob Type: {{ blobtype }}`
 - `{{ resourcegroup }} - {{ resourcename }}`